Trigeminal Neuralgia-The Intense Pain

 Trigeminal Neuralgia: What is it?

-Trigeminal Neuralgia is known to cause the most severe pain in the face.
+It (Trigeminal Neuralgia) is known to cause the most severe pain in the face.
 It is featured by excruciating, electric shock-like, shooting, stabbing pain in the area of Trigeminal nerve distribution in the face.
 It affects one side of the face and in between pain attacks, there are pain-free periods.
 Pain is felt more by following trigger factors like touching the face, chewing, swallowing, brushing teeth, or even talking.
 The face looks absolutely normal.

 What is Secondary & Primary Trigeminal Neuralgia?